-(Sister Suzanne Sims completed her ministry at St. Mary of the Woods in 2016.
-In January 2017, she began ministering as director of faith formation at St. Pius X Catholic Church in Owensboro, Ky.)
+Sister Suzanne Sims completed her ministry at St. Mary of the Woods in 2016.
+In January 2017, she began ministering as director of faith formation at St. Pius X Catholic Church in Owensboro, Ky.
+In January 2021, she returned to the Motherhouse to serve as director of Local Community Life.

 Before the 1975 spring semester began at St. Bernard School in Louisville, Ky., Ursuline Sister Suzanne Sims was asked to take over as principal due to a medical emergency.
 She was not yet 27 years old, and had been teaching for 3 ½ years.